 3.The Development of Fossil Fuels

 Although the development of Fossil Fuels was not one of the immediately visible changes brought about by the Flood, it was such an important one that it would eventually become a major factor in the lives of Noah’s descendants.
-For, as kids.britannica.com defines it…
+As kids.britannica.com defines it…

 “…a fossil fuel is a general term for buried combustible geologic deposits of organic materials, formed from decayed plants and animals that have been converted to crude oil, coal, natural gas, or heavy oils by exposure to heat and pressure in the earth’s crust over hundreds of millions of years.”

-In other words, these are the fuels which are being used today to heat our homes, propel our vehicles, and keep all of our industries producing.
-And, where did they come from?
+These are the fuels which are being used today to heat our homes, propel our vehicles, and keep all of our industries producing.
+Where did they come from?
 According to Dr. Henry Morris of the Institute for Creation Research, they most likely came from the living matter that was buried under layers of dirt and water at the time of the Flood…

 Evolutionists speculate that hundreds of millions of years of slow processes must have been involved, but the details of such processes are very uncertain.
 Coal and oil can be produced in a matter of hours in modern laboratories under appropriate conditions of heat and pressure.
 Recent studies by creation scientists have proved that at least the great coal beds (and even diamond mines) contain modern radiocarbon, so must have been formed recently.